Parish Priest: Fr. Pat Gear Tel: 058 54216 Mob: 086-8368378 e-mail: firstname.lastname@example.org

 Samaritans 051 872114 Website www.samaritans.ie Bereavement: 051 858772

-The Mass Leaflet for Sunday, August 1st, 18th Sunday of OT, is available HERE
+The Leaflet for Sunday, September 19th, the 25th Sunday of Ordinary Time, is available HERE

 If you know of anyone without access to the Internet perhaps you would consider printing out a copy for them.

 Following HSE advice it's not possible to provide leaflets or books for sharing

 If you are willing and able, you will be most welcome to help with the sanitizing of our churches, turn up early and leave late to help at any of the Masses except Sunday.

 Please keep to the Covid 19 restrictions of sanitising hands and maintaining Social Distancing both outside and inside the church.